How to Ace Your MBA Interview: With Prep Questions & Answers

 • Tell me a little bit about yourself. / Walk me through your resume.

-• Why do you want to pursue an MBA?
+• Why do you want to pursue an MBA degree?

-• What other programs have you applied to?
+• Why did you apply to this program?
+What other MBA programs have you applied to?

-• What questions do you have? (usually reserved for the end of the interview)
+• What questions do you have for me? (usually reserved for the end of the interview)

 Behavioral Questions